Mano Ya Na Mano (film)

 Mano Ya Na Mano – Anything Is Possible is Hindi science fiction drama film written and directed by Yogesh Pagare, starring Hiten Tejwani, Rajiv Thakur, Shikhaa Malhotra, Nihar Thakkar, Pournima Navani, Hansi Shrivastava and Sanjeev Shubha Srikar.
-The film is an official Hindi remake of the 2007 Hollywood classic The Man from Earth.
+The film is an remake of the 2007 American film The Man from Earth.

 Production

 The film is produced by Vijay M. Jain under the banner of SCI FI Indian Films in association with Falling Sky Entertainment, with Richard Schenkman and Eric D. Wilkinson as co-producers.
 The executive producers are Emerson Bixby and Ravi Khengle.
 The original story is written by Jerome Bixby, while the Hindi screenplay and dialogues have been adapted by Yogesh Pagare.

-Mano Ya Na Mano – Anything Is Possible was shot in Mumbai and will release on 7 November 2025.
+Mano Ya Na Mano – Anything Is Possible was shot in Mumbai.